swapnilgupta14/Synapse/README.md

-# Simpplr - Enterprise Workflow and Collaboration Platform
+# Synapse - Enterprise Workflow and Collaboration Platform

-Simpplr is a comprehensive enterprise solution designed to streamline workflows and enhance collaboration.
+Synapse is a comprehensive enterprise solution designed to streamline workflows and enhance collaboration.
 It empowers enterprises to create and manage projects efficiently, organize teams, allocate tasks to team members, and track progress seamlessly.
-Simpplr also supports personal task management, ensuring a unified and effortless workflow for individuals and teams.
+Synapse also supports personal task management, ensuring a unified and effortless workflow for individuals and teams.

+## Capestone Project - Simpplr Training

 ## 🚀 Features
 - **Project Management**: Create, update, and track project progress effortlessly.